 Dr. Vivek H. Murthy, the surgeon general, said that the use of e-cigarettes among high school students has risen by a shocking 900% from 2011 to 2015.
 A Centers for Disease Control and Prevention research says the report noticed the number of high school students – users of e-cigarettes, has increased from 13.4 % in 2014 to 16% in 2015.
 What’s more, almost 38% of all high students said they have tried these artificial cigarettes at least once.

-The professor in the school of public health at Georgia State University, Terry Pechacek, explains that nicotine is harmful to the developing adolescents’ brain, as proven in many animal studies.
-But, he believes the risk is less than nicotine combined with carcinogenic combustion in real cigarettes.
+The professor in the School of Public Health at Georgia State University, Terry Pechacek, explains that nicotine is harmful to developing adolescents’ brains, as proven in many animal studies.
+However, he believes the risk is less than nicotine combined with carcinogenic combustion in real cigarettes.

 C.D.C. reports that for the first time in 50 years, the use of traditional cigarettes has lowered below 40 million Americans.
 When it comes to adult e-cigarette smokers, their risk is far less than in adolescents, as e-cigarettes don’t rely on combustion, unlike the traditional ones which lead to 480,000 deaths annually.